LeoMcBills/Generative-AI-Integration-Patterns-1E/README.md

 #  Generative AI Application Integration Patterns: Integrate large language models into your applications<br>
-by Juan Bustos and Luis Lopez<br><br>
+by Juan Pablo Bustos and Luis Lopez Soria<br><br>
 <img src="https://github.com/gaurgv/Generative-AI-Integration-Patterns-1E/blob/main/Cover.png?raw=tru" alt="drawing" width="350"/>

 # Generative AI Application Integration Patterns
 **Integrate large language models into your applications**

-This is the code repository for [Generative AI Application Integration Patterns](), published by Packt.
+This is the code repository for [Generative AI Application Integration Patterns](https://www.amazon.com/Generative-Application-Integration-Patterns-applications/dp/1835887600), published by Packt.

 ## About the book 📔
 Explore the transformative potential of **Generative AI** (**GenAI**) in the application development lifecycle.
 Through concrete examples, you will go through the process of ideation and integration, understanding the tradeoffs and the decision points when integrating GenAI.